-- 4.3.4.1 [H] Metal no-shoot poppers and plates may be designed to fall or overturn when hit, or may be designed to remain upright.
-In either case, they must, if hit, be repainted during the scoring process, failing which subsequent competitors must not be penalized for hits visible on their surface. - [R-S] Metal no-shoot poppers and plates, must be shot and fall, overturn or self-indicate to score.
+- 4.3.4.1 Metal no-shoot poppers and plates, must be shot and fall, overturn or self-indicate to score.
 If hit they should be repainted during the scoring process. - 4.3.4.2 Metal no-shoots in the general size and shape of authorized paper targets may be used.

-4.4 Frangible and Synthetic Targets
+4.4 Frangible Targets